rjmccall/swift-evolution/visions/accessors.md

 Note that `consuming` makes no sense for setters — there is no point to changing a property on a value and then immediately ending the lifetime of that value.
 Similarly, `consuming` makes no sense for `borrow` or `unsafeAddress` accessors — those require that the containing value survive for the duration of the returned borrow access or address, so it does not make sense to explicitly terminate the value lifetime immediately.

-This only leaves `consuming get` and `consuming read` as meaningful combinations.
+This only leaves `consuming get` and `consuming yield` as meaningful combinations.
 A `consuming get` can be used for operations such as the `dropOldest` example above that model a transformation by creating a new value and terminating the old one.
-The `consuming read` variant can be used similarly.
-Unlike `borrow`, the `read` operation coroutine structure forces the containing value to live for a certain period of time, the value is consumed only at the end of that coroutine.
+The `consuming yield` variant can be used similarly.
+Unlike `borrow`, the `yield` operation coroutine structure forces the containing value to live for a certain period of time, the value is consumed only at the end of that coroutine.

 ### Implementing access kinds with other accessors

 Accessors can often be used to perform other kinds of access than they naturally implement.
 Effectively, this involves synthesizing some other kind of accessor, although the compiler often prefers to emit the appropriate code inline at use sites instead of actually creating and calling a synthetic function.

 This synthesis is important to understand when abstraction is required.
-For example, suppose a type has a property which is used to satisfy a protocol requirement that expects `read`, `modify`, and `set` accessors.
+For example, suppose a type has a property which is used to satisfy a protocol requirement that expects `yield`, `yield inout`, and `set` accessors.
 The protocol conformance for the type must synthesize these accessors in terms of the actual implementation of the property.
 If the synthesis isn't possible, Swift must reject the conformance and report the problem to the programmer.

 When the storage declaration is an instance member of a value type, the ownership requirement of a synthesized accessor must be compatible with all of the accesses that the synthesis requires:
 - If any of the accesses requires consuming `self`, it must be the last access performed to `self`, and the synthesized accessor must itself be `consuming`.